ASTM protocol: read data from laboratory equipment

 Terms of reference:

-The ASTM (E1381 or E1394) protocol is widely used in laboratory equipment and allows you to automatically collect measurement data and other relevant data (date, first name and last name, the highest and the lowest values, measurement number, etc.).
+The ASTM (E1381 or E1394) protocol is widely used in laboratory equipment.
+It allows you to automatically collect measurement data and other relevant data (date, first name, and last name, the highest and the lowest values, measurement number, etc.).

 Such equipment usually supports multiple data interchange protocols.
 You may need to configure your equipment to use the ASTM protocol.